TobiasMoreno/TobiasMoreno/README.md

 '👨‍💻 I am a Full-stack Web Developer,'
 '🚀 I enjoy on collaborating, organization, and working with peers,' '🖥 I enjoy designing web applications.,'
-'🙇🏻‍♂️ Currently learning Java and Angular,'
+'🙇🏻‍♂️ Currently improving my knowledge in Java and Angular,' ]
-]
 };
 ```